Law Co-Op Program Requirements

 - Satisfy any placement-specific requirements, such as specific coursework, a GPA requirement and/or experience in a particular industry.

-- Submit to the co-op program director an application packet, which includes an application form, resume, transcript, writing sample and signed acknowledgement of Co-op Participation Guidelines.
+- Submit to the co-op program director an application packet, which includes an application form, resume, transcript, writing sample and signed acknowledgment of Co-op Participation Guidelines.

-- Participate in the law school’s matching process.
+- Participate in the law school’s matching process or pursue a self-created co-op position.

 Co-op Participation Guidelines

-The Thomas R. Kline School of Law (“Kline Law”) Co-op Program offers students substantial lawyering experiences that are reasonably similar to the experience of a lawyer advising or representing clients or engaging in other lawyering tasks, while working in the field under the supervision of a licensed attorney.
-The student’s field experience, coupled with the contemporaneous faculty guided seminar on campus, provides multiple opportunities for performance, feedback, and self-evaluation to help students make progress toward their individualized and programmatic learning goals.
+The Thomas R. Kline School of Law (“Kline Law”) Co-op Program offers students substantial lawyering experiences that are reasonably like the experience of a lawyer advising or representing clients or engaging in other lawyering tasks while working in the field under the supervision of a licensed attorney.
+The field experience and the contemporaneous faculty-guided seminar provide multiple opportunities for performance, feedback, and self-evaluation to help students progress toward their individualized and programmatic learning goals.

-Co-op placement is for the primary benefit of the student in that the placement provides the student experiential training as an extension of the education provided by the law school.
-The student receives a significant number of credits for the training received during the placement.
+Co-op placement is for the primary benefit of the student in that the placement provides the student with experiential training as an extension of the education provided by the law school.
+The student earns significant credits for the training received during the placement.

-As a partner with the law school in the academic training of the student, co-op placements should assign students a variety of substantive legal work that helps the student build practical skills and form values.
-Further, co-op supervisors are expected to be closely involved in the supervision and training of the student by reviewing the student’s work and progress and providing meaningful feedback to the student on a regular basis.
+As a partner with the law school in the student's academic training, co-op placements should assign students a variety of substantive legal work that helps the student build practical skills and form values.
+Further, co-op supervisors are expected to be involved in supervision and training by reviewing the student’s work and progress and providing meaningful feedback on a regular basis.

-- All participants agree that Student will perform fieldwork in person at the placement site, or remotely, on a regular schedule designed to log the required fieldwork hours and permit Student to attend required classes and meet co-curricular obligations.
+- All participants agree that Student will perform fieldwork in person, remotely, or on a hybrid basis on a regularly set schedule designed to meet the required minimum fieldwork hours for the credits awarded.
+The set schedule should also accommodate the needs of Co-op Partner and Student’s other curricular and co-curricular commitments.

 - All participants understand and agree that:

-- Students may be asked to record their time, but their time should not be billed to any clients of the placement.
+- Students may be asked to record their co-op work hours, but their time should not be billed to any clients of Co-op Partner unless Student is paid for the co-op work.

 - Students are permitted to use their law school-issued passwords to conduct online research at their placements.

-- In accordance with The Family Educational Rights and Privacy Act (FERPA), Supervisor will treat student information and application materials provided for placement purposes as private and confidential.
+- In accordance with The Family Educational Rights and Privacy Act (FERPA), Co-op Partner will treat Student information and application materials provided for placement purposes as private and confidential.

-- Supervisor accepts primary responsibility for overseeing Student’s experience at the placement site throughout the semester and monitoring the progress of all of Student’s work including any work assigned by other attorneys.
+- Co-op Partner agrees to assign a Supervisor to accept primary responsibility for overseeing Student’s experience at the placement site throughout the semester and monitoring the progress of Student’s work.

-- Supervisor will ensure that Student receives an orientation to the rules, policies, procedures, methods, and operations of the placement.
+- Co-op Partner will ensure that Student receives an orientation to the rules, policies, procedures, methods, and operations of the placement site.

-- Supervisor will meet with Student at the start of the semester to discuss his/her Learning Agenda, which identifies Student’s learning goals for the semester.
-Supervisor will suggest changes and revisions as necessary and provide opportunities for the student to achieve the identified goals.
+- Supervisor will meet with Student at the start of the semester to discuss Student’s Learning Agenda, which identifies Student’s learning goals for the semester.
+Supervisor will suggest changes and revisions as necessary and provide opportunities for Student to achieve the identified goals.

 - Supervisor agrees to assign a variety of legal tasks and provide exposure to a variety of issues regularly encountered at the placement in the context of actual cases and projects.
 Student ordinarily will not be assigned clerical, secretarial, or paralegal work (e.g., filing, copying, library updating) that is of little or no instructional value or is otherwise incommensurate with law school credit.